RESEARCH STARTER

 People

-In 2022, metropolitan Santiago had a population of about 6.857 million.
+According to Chile's 2024 Census, the population of metropolitan Santiago was approximately 7.4 million that year.
 It grew rapidly over the twentieth century, with the population nearly doubling between 1975 and 2000.
 The gulf between rich and poor is still wide, though the middle class is expanding and economic indicators for the impoverished have improved.

-Ethnically, the majority of the population is of European descent—white and non-indigenous—or mestizo, of mixed European and indigenous blood.
-Though the main European influence derived from Spain, there were also immigrants from other European countries, including southern Europe, Britain, Germany, and the Balkans and Eastern Europe.
+Ethnically, the majority of the population is of European descent (White and non-indigenous) or mestizo, meaning of mixed European and indigenous blood.
+Though the main European influence derived from Spain, there were also immigrants from other European countries, including Southern Europe, Britain, Germany, and the Balkans and Eastern Europe.
 Though most of the population is considered mestizo to some degree, European ancestry often distinguishes the society's upper echelons.
 In the twenty-first century, immigrants from other South American and Caribbean countries, notably Venezuela, Ecuador, and Haiti, have left their homes due to political, economic, or natural disasters and been attracted to Santiago because of its economic prosperity.
 East Asians from Japan, China, and Korea have also made Santiago home.

 Like Chile and much of Latin America, the population of Santiago is overwhelmingly Roman Catholic in terms of personal affiliation and culture.
 Protestantism, especially of evangelical strains, has gained some ground within the population as well.
 There are some Jewish residents in Santiago as well.